 Focusing on the principles of right care, right place, first time; we will coordinate support for our communities in greater need of care through development of a services designed to maximize benefits for patients and delivered at a locality level to meet the demands of our population.
-This approach will allow us to further develop schemes such as our community reablement offer, which offer a variety of wellbeing activities for the community, extra care, assistive technology and short term stays for a programme of therapeutic rehabilitation to regain independence.
+This approach will allow us to further develop schemes such as Ty Glas Y Dorlan, that offers a variety of wellbeing activities for the community, Extra care, assistive technology and short term stays for a programme of therapeutic rehabilitation to regain independence.